kayuksel/robust-qd-portfolio-ensemble/README.md

 You can modify the **primary objective** (`calculate_psr(rets.T) * omg`) to incorporate new performance metrics.
 However, it is critical to **retain the secondary objective**, which ensures robustness and diversification.

+### Modifying the Reward Function

+- **Data Preprocessing**:
+  - In `app.py`, the log-returns are first **denoised**.
+You can comment-out that part of the code if you wish to use raw data.

+- **Large Asset Universe**:
+  - This method is best with **thousands of assets**.
+You can reduce the number of iterations to obtain a less sparse portfolio.

+- **Index Relative Reward Calculation**:
+  - The reward is calculated **relative to a selected index**.
+To disable this, add a fake index column with static log returns.

+- **Performance Over Iterations**:
+  - This [video](https://youtu.be/o43D7ubjkqg) shows the mean-portfolio returns (blue) versus the index (red) and behavioral diversity (heatmap) over iterations.
+  - The app does not include monitoring over iterations for speed, please watch the video to understand what is happening during the co-optimization.

 ## Published in GECCO 2023 🎉

 📄 **Read the paper**: [https://arxiv.org/abs/2307.07811](https://arxiv.org/abs/2307.07811)